hilbigan/Biscy/README.md

 LOAD  <variable to load into> <address to read from (register or literal)>
 ```
 Additionally, support for binary (`0b1010`) and hexadecimal (`0xa`) integer literals were added.
 Division and modulus operations are not supported.
+Division that can be evaluated at compile time is supported (no guarantee), so `x = 42 / 2` should work.
 More than 29 variables are not supported.

 ### Usage